Cryptocurrency Is A Hideous Monstrosity Made Out Of Computers And Greed That Is About To Devour The World

 Personally I call HODLers “financial suicide bombers”.
 It’s a more appropriate label given that their belief system calls on them to immolate not just their own financial futures, but also those of everyone around them.

-The cryptocurrencies themselves (sometimes called “coins”) are just the mechanism the cryptocurrency cartel uses to extract capital from people who are gambling.
-The coins have no other purpose and are basically totally unimportant to this or any other story about cryptocurrencies.
+The cryptocurrencies themselves (sometimes called “coins” or “tokens”) are just the mechanism the cryptocurrency cartel uses to extract capital from people who are gambling.
+They have no other purpose and are basically totally unimportant to this or any other story about cryptocurrencies.
 Coins come with names like Bitcoin, Ethereum, Avalanche, MagicalInternetMoney, Ripple, and Dogecoin.
-There are some 1,723 of these in circulation.
-Most of them are commonly known as “shitcoins.”
+There are some 1,723 of these in circulation [ed. note: as of November 2024 there are almost 4 million cryptocurrencies in circulation].
+The vast majority are commonly referred to as “shitcoins.”
 There is sometimes truth in advertising.

 I don’t think calling cryptocurrencies “demonic” is much of an overstatement.
-Cryptocurrencies are not currencies.
+Cryptocurrencies are not currencies, which is to say they are not money13.
 There is some cryptography involved but there is also cryptography involved in sending your mother a text message on your iPhone.
 The places these cryptocurrencies are sold are not “markets”.
 They are gambling platforms that are preying on and destroying (mostly) young people’s lives financially and psychologically.
 Underhanded tactics are constantly deployed to get these young people to bet more in riskier ways.
 The businesses profit by financially and psychologically breaking the players.
 They cheat their customers with the numbers (as of last December, 90% (!) or more of listed trades are fake according to Nasdaq) and even more so they cheat them with psychological pressure tactics.
-And then there’s the billions of dollars lost to just outright theft.
+And then there’s the billions of dollars lost to the fraud and outright theft that is rampant in this “industry”.

-I had read a lot of chatter on Reddit/Twitter about “the Bitcoin markets are manipulated this way” and I kind of wrote it off because all losing traders like to complain.
-But now that I’ve seen a little bit under the hood of what really goes on out there in the wasteland… “Demonic” is if anything an understatement.
+I had read a lot of chatter on Reddit/Twitter about “the bitcoin markets are manipulated this way” and I kind of wrote it off because all losing traders like to complain.
+But now that I’ve seen a little bit under the hood of what really goes on out there in the tokenized wasteland “demonic” is, if anything, an understatement.
 The financial instruments of mass destruction invented by this industry are incredible to behold.
 What, for instance, is Binance’s “perpetual future”?
 I’ll spare you the technical details and give you the real answer: it’s a tool created to allow the crypto cartel to bankrupt retail whenever they want without actually having to trade a single shitcoin.
 I can also assure you perpetual futures would not be allowed to trade on any exchange inside the legitimate financial system.

-(from my other post about 3AC and BlockFi)
+[From my first ever post about the collapse of 3AC and BlockFi]

 Let me interject that I only really consume media about how humanity is a train wreck.
 Documentaries about wars, manias, the mentally ill, financial fraud, serial killers, non-serial killers, prisons — that’s my jam.
 Which is to say I have a pretty high tolerance for Darkness.
 And yet when I took a dive into the world of cryptocurrencies, I felt like I was looking at a kind of darkness humanity hasn’t encountered before… a kind of amoral cyborg monstrosity, made out of computers and greed, rising from the internet, that was already well on its way to taking over the world by the time I really noticed it.
 Put in Manichean terms, I felt like I was looking at something incredibly evil.